 Trying to Make Sense of Our Democracy:

-Political Cartoonist Kevin “KAL” Kallaugher has been an IRC Artist-In-Residence for the last 7 years.
-With generous support from the College of Arts Humanities and Social Sciences, Sondheim Scholars Program and the Office of Institutional Advancement, KAL has returned to the IRC to work exclusively on creating USDemocrazy.net, a website and blog built for teenagers to engage in the discussion of American politics.
+Political Cartoonist Kevin "KAL" Kallaugher was an IRC Artist-In-Residence from 2006-2015.
+With generous support from the College of Arts Humanities and Social Sciences, Sondheim Scholars Program and the Office of Institutional Advancement, KAL created USDemocrazy.net, a website and blog built for teenagers to engage in the discussion of American politics.

-The blog is staffed by fifteen UMBC students, most of who are Sondheim Scholars or Media and Communication Studies majors.
-Each student makes at least one post a week, insuring that the blog is regularly updated.
-KAL works as editor and mentor to the students, working with them one-on-one each week as they develop their post.
+The blog, which published through 2015, was staffed by fifteen UMBC students, most of whom were Sondheim Scholars or Media and Communication Studies majors.
+Each student made at least one post a week, insuring that the blog was regularly updated.
+KAL worked as an editor for and mentor to the students, working with them one-on-one each week as they develop their post.
 They meet regularly to discuss events, look at the site’s current statistics, and make plans for the coming weeks.
 It’s been a tremendous experience for the students learning how to operate a large daily news aggregator blog.

-USDemocrazy.net has successfully engaged readers not only on campus but all over the world.
-Over the course of the last year USDemocrazy.net created 1,900 posts and received over 140,000 unique visits from 147 countries.
+USDemocrazy.net successfully engaged readers not only on campus but all over the world, receiving over 140,000 unique visits from 147 countries.

 |Project Director:||Kevin “KAL” Kallaugher|